 APPLETON, Wis.
 (Aug.
 11, 2020) — Miller Electric Mfg.
-LLC, a leading worldwide manufacturer of Miller® brand arc welding equipment, has announced the release of Wireless Interface Control as an option on Trailblazer® and Big Blue® welder/generators.
+LLC, a leading worldwide manufacturer of Miller® brand arc welding equipment, has announced the release of Wireless Interface Control as an option on Trailblazer® and Big Blue® engine-driven welders.
 Wireless Interface Control provides full control of the machine in the palm of the operator’s hand, so they can work hassle-free.

 “When operators have total control over their machine from where they work, they can improve productivity and reduce downtime.
 It also extends time between fill ups and maintenance intervals and eliminates the need to climb into the truck to make adjustments,” says Jake Zwayer, product manager, engine drives, Miller.
 “Wireless Interface Control helps operators redefine where they work and elevate their performance.”